Channels

 Hot-reload

 Hot-reload runs through Registry.WatchConfigs (30-second poll).
-Each channel registers a ConfigSource — a (Hash, Reload) pair — when it is Added to the registry.
+Each channel registers a ConfigSource — a (Hash, Reload) pair — when it is added to the registry.
 For Slack the source lives in slack/source.go; the fingerprint covers the credentials (Mode, BotToken, AppToken, SigningSecret, pubURL) plus every access-control field (UsersMode, AllowedUsers, GroupsMode, AllowedGroups, ChannelsMode, AllowedChannels) and the approver block (GateApprovers, GateApproverUsers, GateApproverGroups).
 When the hash changes the registry calls Reload, which triggers a graceful stop + restart of the Socket Mode connection.
 Config save → 30s tail → Slack picks up the new tokens.
 No server restart.

-Workspace selection
+Project selection

 App manifest